PlummersSoftwareLLC/Primes/PrimeBun/solution_2/README.md

 ![Bit count](https://img.shields.io/badge/Bits-1-green)
 <!-- ![Parallelism](https://img.shields.io/badge/Parallel-yes-green) -->

 Implementation in Bun using TypeScript, with a 32 bit integer array as buffer for the bit array.
+See the Bun project at https://bun.sh

 This solution tests the output of both Bun's in-built TypeScript transpiler and TypeScript's tsc compiler.